 So, once you’ve realised you need to build a better search team, where do you go next?
 Some of the roles above are simple to understand — a project manager is a well-known quantity — but what about a metadata owner who understands enough about search to be truly effective, or a specialist like a search relevance engineer who knows how to tune your particular technology?

 Recruitment is one option, but there is a shortage of good, qualified candidates.
 Those that do exist will prefer to work on interesting search problems, using cutting edge technologies.
 They’ll probably be part of the wider search and relevance communities, hanging out at conferences like Haystack, Activate, Berlin Buzzwords or MICES.
-They’ll be helping to build open source software like Apache Lucene/Solr or Elasticsearch and will keep an eye on academic developments at events like TREC or SIGIR.
-They might hang out in Relevance Slack.
+They’ll be helping to build open source software like Apache Solr, OpenSearch or Elasticsearch and will keep an eye on academic developments at events like TREC or SIGIR.
+They might hang out in Relevance Slack (which has #jobs and #jobs-eu channels by the way).

 It’s also important to consider how to train your own staff in search skills — help that Product Owner understand the particular challenges of a search engine project, educate the Customer Service team on how vital the feedback they gather is for ongoing search tuning and teach the content producers how to ‘write for search.’
 You should also encourage these people to participate in the events above, watch recorded talks and read widely around the subject.
 Letting them share their own journey as they learn more about search (by blogging or presenting at a Meetup for example) is another way to publicise how much your organization cares about search — and to attract and retain the best people.
 Be open with your challenges and discoveries and it will help others in the same position.